Where can you stream the 2024 Super Bowl? All your streaming service and app options for today's game

 Can you stream the 2024 Super Bowl on Amazon Prime?

-Amazon Prime is the exclusive broadcaster of (most) Thursday Night Football games, but the streamer won't be broadcasting Super Bowl 2024.
-Prime Video does carry some of the best sports docs, including "Kelce", which documents Philadelphia Eagles star Jason Kelce's (assumed) last season in the league.
+The Super Bowl is is available to stream on Amazon Prime via a Paramount+ on Prime Video add-on subscription.
+Prime Video also carries some of the best sports docs, including "Kelce," which documents Philadelphia Eagles star Jason Kelce's (assumed) last season in the league.

 Can you stream the 2024 Super Bowl on Peacock?